SeleniumHQ/docker-selenium/README.md

 $ VERSION=local make build
 ```

-If you need to configure environment variable in order to build the image (http proxy for instance),
+If you need to configure environment variables in order to build the image (http proxy for instance),
 simply set an environment variable `BUILD_ARGS` that contains the additional variables to pass to the
 docker context (this will only work with docker >= 1.9)